aimms/documentation/webui/page-settings.rst

 Please note that the arguments should have the exact names as stated, as they are treated in a special way in the underlying procedure call mechanism.

-The requestId and statusCode arguments should be filled as follows:
+The ``requestId`` and ``statusCode`` arguments should be filled as follows:

-:token:`requestId := webui::OpenDialogPage or webui::RequestPerformWebUIDialog`
+``requestId := webui::OpenDialogPage or webui::RequestPerformWebUIDialog``

 :token:`statusCode := webui::ReturnStatusCode('OK');`

-The requestId helps in identifying if a Dialog page or Message Dialog is open.
+The ``requestId`` helps in identifying if a Dialog page or Message Dialog is open.
 This allows interaction when the user is not allowed to leave that page.

 The pre-defined function :token:`webui::ReturnStatusCode` has a number of possible arguments (OK, CREATED, BAD_REQUEST, UNAUTHORIZED, CONFLICT and ERROR).
 Because your procedure is expected to handle the navigation, the status OK is expected if the user is allowed to navigate to the next page successfully.
 You can use one of the other status codes to signal that the user still needs to stay on the same page.
 The preferred statuses are OK and ERROR.